DominikRasinski/DominikRasinski/README.md

 - 👋 Hi, I’m @DominikRasinski.
 - 👀 I’m interested in Front-End developning and programing technics.
 - 🌱 I’m currently learning ECMAScript 6 and PHP.
-- 💞️ I'm looking to first job Front-end.
+- 💞️ I'm like codding and learn somothing new
 - 📫 How to reach me you can just write email here dox.gmr@gmail.com

 <!---